PaulRBerg/prb-proxy/README.md

 ## Code Snippets

-All scripts below are written in TypeScript.
+All snippets are written in TypeScript.
 It is assumed that you run them in a local [Hardhat](https://hardhat.org) project.
 Familiarity with [Ethers](https://github.com/ethers-io/ethers.js) and [TypeChain](https://github.com/ethereum-ts/TypeChain/tree/master/packages/hardhat) is also requisite.